williamobiana/data-aggregator/README.md

 # data-aggregator

-Tool to aggregate data and store in database, This is a personal project for domain specific information.
+Tool to aggregate financial data and store in database.